Ed Smith (quarterback): Hamilton Tiger-Cats

 In February 1979, Smith signed a two-year contract to play professional football for the Hamilton Tiger-Cats of the Canadian Football League.
 In one of his early games for Hamilton, he threw five interceptions.
 He appeared in a total of 16 games for the Tiger-Cats in 1979, completing 61 of 140 passes for 794 yards, four touchdowns, and 14 interceptions.
-In May 1980, Smith announced his retirement from the Hamilton club.
+In May 1980, Smith announced his retirement from professional football.